Boksburg: History

 of the results of the assay.
 The result was the proclamation, on 10 March 1887, of the two farms as public diggings.
 Carl Ziervogel, who had been trying to sell Leeuwpoort, now opened the first gold mine on the East Rand, the Ziervogel Gold Mining Company.

 Cornish miners were brought out to work the diggings.
 Unfortunately, it soon transpired that heavy expenditure was necessary for development, and as the Directors were unable to finance this, the mine closed down.

-Mr Abe Bailey of the Barnato Group, which owned the Johannesburg Consolidated Investment Company (JCI), bought the farm Leeuwpoort in 1894 for £100,000.
-The mynpacht (mining lease) was controlled by JCI, who established E.R.P.M.
-Ltd, which is still carrying on mining operations after 120 years.
+Mr Abe Bailey of the Barnato Group, which owned the Johannesburg Consolidated Investment Company(JCI), bought the farm Leeuwpoort in 1894 for £100,000.
+The mynpacht (mining lease) was controlled by JCI, who established the East Rand Proprietary Mine Ltd, (E.R.P.M) which was still mining the property 124 years later but closed in 2008.
 JCI also developed many residential suburbs over the years.